 Gene Hammett [1:24]

-How important is culture to attracting top talent?
+How important is culture to attract top talent?
 Well, it’s a big question for you to think about as a leader, because you probably are focused on the strategy, the timing, the cash flow, the financials, the metrics, there’s a lot of things to focus on.
 But you also know that the people organization of the heart and soul of what you’re trying to create, and the elements of culture are really important.
-So today, we’re going to talk about creating a culture that attracts top top, top talent wants to get a sense of growth, they want to solve interesting problems, they want to do meaningful work.
+So today, we’re going to talk about creating a culture that attracts top, top talent wants to get a sense of growth, they want to solve interesting problems, they want to do meaningful work.
 And you probably know these things.
 Today in the interview, we’re going to go a little bit further.
 And we have the founder and president of Uncomn and his name is Jason Carter, Jason shares with us, what does it take to be the leader that creates a place where people are willing to make decisions and have a company that runs almost without him.
 Now, he’s still there.
-He’s still in the day to day, but he’s able to focus on the most important elements in his business.
+He’s still in the day today, but he’s able to focus on the most important elements in his business.
 A lot of the people I hear are talking about leadership and talking about their businesses would really love to have the kind of experience at work the way Jason talks about today in this interview, today, we’re going to talk about creating culture that attracts top talent.
-Before we get there, make sure you’ve gotten the training on leadership about creating a team of a players that training is at genehammett.com/training, you will get three mistakes that many companies are making and leaders are making and how to fix them.
-You will see examples of how you can move forward as leader what’s holding you back?
+Before we get there, make sure you’ve gotten the training on leadership about creating a team of A players that training is at genehammett.com/training, you will get three mistakes that many companies are making and leaders are making and how to fix them.
+You will see examples of how you can move forward as a leader what’s holding you back?
 What are the some of the things you have to unlearn inside that training will help you be a stronger, more visionary leader for your team?
 Just go to genehammett.com/training.
 Here’s the interview with Jason.

 Gene Hammett [3:08]

 Jason Carter [3:10]